abaikov/cnstra/docs/concepts/ierg.md

 keywords: [IERG, inverted explicit reactive graph, architecture, design pattern, state machine architecture, explicit flow control, deterministic orchestration, SOLID principles, SRP, single responsibility, Redux comparison, Flux comparison, event-driven vs explicit, saga pattern, state machine pattern, graph-based architecture]
 ---

 IERG stands for Inverted Explicit Reactive Graph.
-It’s the core execution model of CNStra.
+It's the core execution model of CNStra.

-What it is
+## The Problem: MVC and Scalability

+Traditional MVC architectures suffer from a fundamental scalability issue: complex interconnections between models and controllers create tight coupling that becomes increasingly difficult to manage as applications grow.
+This is the same problem that Facebook engineers identified when they introduced Flux—the intricate web of dependencies between models and controllers makes it hard to reason about data flow, test components in isolation, and scale the application architecture.

+## Existing Solutions and Their Limitations

+### Flux and Redux: Partial Solutions

+Flux and Redux approaches partially addressed the MVC problem by introducing unidirectional data flow and centralized state management.
+However, they failed to provide a true orchestration system.
+Working with related models remains challenging, especially when dealing with complex workflows or offline applications where you need to coordinate multiple asynchronous operations, handle partial failures, and manage state consistency across disconnected scenarios.

+### Event-Driven Architectures: Orchestration Complexity

+Event-based approaches offer decoupling through message passing, but they introduce their own set of problems:
+- **Constant service information exchange**: Events require continuous metadata exchange for orchestration, adding overhead and complexity
+- **Unpredictable results**: With multiple listeners and async event propagation, outcomes become non-deterministic
+- **Tracking operation completion**: It's unclear how to reliably track when complex multi-step operations finish, leading to race conditions and incomplete workflows

+### Flow Engines: Scaling Without Dependency Inversion

+Flow engines typically work through direct function calls, which creates scaling problems:
+- **No dependency inversion**: Without proper abstraction, you must manually locate all call sites when refactoring
+- **Compiler-level limitations**: The lack of structural typing and explicit contracts prevents compile-time verification of flow correctness
+- **Tight coupling**: Direct calls create hard dependencies that make the system brittle and difficult to evolve

+## How IERG Solves These Problems

+IERG addresses all of these limitations by combining explicit orchestration, structural typing, and deterministic graph traversal.

+### What IERG Is

-- Inverted: you explicitly start a run (stimulate), CNS walks the graph.
+- **Inverted**: You explicitly start a run (stimulate), CNS walks the graph.
 Nothing happens in the background until you ask for it.
-- Explicit: every continuation is returned explicitly from a dendrite.
+- **Explicit**: Every continuation is returned explicitly from a dendrite.
 No ambient listeners, no hidden subscriptions.
-- Reactive Graph: typed collaterals connect neurons; responses form a deterministic traversal.
+- **Reactive Graph**: Typed collaterals connect neurons; responses form a deterministic traversal.

-Not an event bus
-- No global “emit”.
-A neuron may only emit collaterals declared in its own axon (signal ownership).
-- You don’t need unique event IDs to ensure “the event is mine” — you bind to exact collaterals, not stringly-named topics floating around.
-- No race for who hears what; the next step is whatever you return.
+### Key Advantages

+**Deterministic orchestration**
+- Runs are hop-bounded and deterministic; the same input gives the same path
+- Traces are easy to follow: collateral → dendrite → returned signal, step by step
+- No "who subscribed where?" scavenger hunts; flows are local and type-checked

+**Structural typing and compile-time safety**
+- Changing a collateral signature propagates via types; broken bindings fail fast at compile time
+- The binding is structural (collateral types), not heuristic (string/topic + ID dance)
+- No unique event IDs needed—routing is explicit and type-safe

-SRP and architecture clarity
+**SRP and architecture clarity**
-- Actors are visible: controller neurons orchestrate; domain neurons do one thing well.
+- Actors are visible: controller neurons orchestrate; domain neurons do one thing well
-- Single Responsibility Principle is easier to uphold: each neuron handles exactly one input collateral and returns exactly one continuation (or none).
+- Single Responsibility Principle is easier to uphold: each neuron handles exactly one input collateral and returns exactly one continuation (or none)
-- Ownership is clear: producers emit their own collaterals; consumers bind via dendrites.
+- Ownership is clear: producers emit their own collaterals; consumers bind via dendrites

-Determinism and debuggability
+**Performance and backpressure**
-- Runs are hop-bounded and deterministic; the same input gives the same path.
-- Traces are easy to follow: collateral → dendrite → returned signal, step by step.
-- No “who subscribed where?” scavenger hunts; flows are local and type-checked.
+- No full state tree copies; responses are local and O(1) dispatch along the graph

-No unique event IDs
-- Because routing is explicit, you don’t need ad‑hoc event IDs to filter “your” messages.
-- The binding is structural (collateral types), not heuristic (string/topic + ID dance).
+- Built-in concurrency gates and AbortSignal support provide backpressure knobs

-Testing and refactoring
+**Testing and refactoring**
-- Neurons are small pure(ish) functions with typed IO → unit testing is trivial.
+- Neurons are small pure(ish) functions with typed IO → unit testing is trivial
-- Changing a collateral signature propagates via types; broken bindings fail fast at compile time.
-- Controller neurons allow refactoring of orchestration without touching domain logic.
+- Controller neurons allow refactoring of orchestration without touching domain logic

-Performance and backpressure
-- No full state tree copies; responses are local and O(1) dispatch along the graph.
-- Built-in concurrency gates and AbortSignal support provide backpressure knobs.

-Entry point and cross‑cutting concerns
+**Entry point and cross‑cutting concerns**
-- Single entry point: `cns.stimulate(...)` starts every run.
+- Single entry point: `cns.stimulate(...)` starts every run
-- Cross‑cutting hooks: use global `addResponseListener(...)` or per‑run `onResponse` to implement logging/metrics/tracing without polluting domain neurons.
+- Cross‑cutting hooks: use global `addResponseListener(...)` or per‑run `onResponse` to implement logging/metrics/tracing without polluting domain neurons

-Comparison to Flux/Redux
-- Flux relies on global dispatch and slice reducers; cross-slice coordination and ordering are awkward.
-- Immutable tree copies cause extra allocations and render churn.
-- IERG replaces this with explicit sequencing and local continuation, keeping state changes minimal and predictable.

-Tiny example
+**Not an event bus**
+- No global "emit".
+A neuron may only emit collaterals declared in its own axon (signal ownership)
+- You don't need unique event IDs to ensure "the event is mine" — you bind to exact collaterals, not stringly-named topics floating around
+- No race for who hears what; the next step is whatever you return

+## Example

 ```ts
 import { CNS, collateral, neuron, withCtx } from '@cnstra/core';